microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 vcpkg_install_copyright(FILE_LIST "${SOURCE_PATH}/LICENSE")
 ```

-You might also see old-style manual creation of this file using CMake's built in `file` command.
-This form is discouraged in favor of `vcpkg_install_copyright` in new ports, but is still acceptable.
+An older method to manually create this file is with CMake's built in `file` command.
+This is discouraged in favor of `vcpkg_install_copyright` in new ports but is still allowed.

 ```cmake
 file(INSTALL "${SOURCE_PATH}/LICENSE" DESTINATION "${CURRENT_PACKAGES_DIR}/share/${PORT}" RENAME copyright)